Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-Further information is available in Consumer Price Index, Australia (cat. no. 6401.0).
+Further information is available in Consumer Price Index, Australia (cat. no. 6401.0) available from the ABS website: www.abs.gov.au

-Please ensure when reporting on ABS data that you attribute the Australian Bureau of Statistics (or the ABS) as the source.
+When reporting ABS data you must attribute the Australian Bureau of Statistics (or the ABS) as the source.

 These documents will be presented in a new window.